roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 **Time:** This will take as long as the entire project and probably a little longer after that.

-**As a developer,** **I want** proper documentation and well-commented code, **so that** future developers, including myself, can easily understand what each part of the program is doing, why, and how it connects to the whole..
+**As a developer,** **I want** proper documentation and well-commented code, **so that** future developers, including myself, can easily understand what each part of the program is doing, why, and how it connects to the whole.

 **As a stakeholder,** **I want** the program to be well documented, **so that** if something breaks in the future, someone could easily figure out what and how to fix it.